firesidetoolkit/firesidetoolkit.github.io/support.md

 ### Removing a Path or Path Group from a Tier
 In the center of the "Edit Path Group" screen you will see the "Paths in this Group" list.
 Select the Path or Path Group you would like to remove from their current tier.
 Click the left arrow button at the bottom left of the "Paths in this Group" list.
-The Path or Path group will be removed from their tier and the "Paths in this Group" list.
+The Path or Path Group will be removed from their tier and the "Paths in this Group" list.
 The Path or Path Group will now appear in the "Paths Not in this Group" list.
 Click the "Save" button on the bottom right side of the screen to save your changes.